DuncanCragg/OnexOS/README-game.md

 With links you can build a city:

  - build a house from panels linked into rooms and rooms linked together
- - add more rooms to build your virtual home, perhaps one room for each of you
+ - add more rooms to build your virtual home, perhaps one room for each of your projects
  - then build a street made of links to more houses
  - add some extra houses by creating one house and dropping its link up the street
  - then build a city with links between the streets